 Nike Romaleos 4 Weightlifting Shoes

-The Romaleos 4 is Nike’s next preferred Olympic lifting shoes.
+The Romaleos 4 is Nike’s next preferred Olympic lifting shoe.
 It has double mid-foot straps, one to secure the metatarsal areas and the other to protect the ankle.
-The straps are made of soft textile to enhance comfort.
+The straps are made of soft textiles to enhance comfort.
 A significant feature of the shoe is the extended heel counter implanted on the heel for more stability.
 The outsole material of Romaleos 4 and the toebox bends easily with about 50% less pressure, thus, giving you flexibility.
 Romaleos is well known for creating an extremely stable and well-balanced shoe.
 The 4’s outsole runs longer than the shoe body, creating stability at the heel.

 Pros